mike776/md/content/albums/Kansas/index.md

 series_order: 2
 ---

 This is the collection of photos from our Kansas trip.
-Scroll down to see most resent pictures.
+Scroll down to see most recent pictures.

 ### Participants:
 Mike, Tina